chrisrzhou/RShiny-EC2Bootstrap/README.md

 - `R: 3.1.2`
 - `Shiny Server: 1.0.0`

-*For other versions, please refer to the other github versions of the project repository.*
+*For other software versions, please make sure to check the version numbers used in the installations (e.g. see [Install Shiny Server](#install-shiny-server) section on installing different versions of shiny-server).*

 ----------